-Ocean Protection Council (OPC) is mandated to protect California's coast and ocean for current and future generations.
-To be successful, our work must be inclusive and reflect the diversity of perspectives and needs of California's communities.
-This requires intentional and sustained action to ensure our efforts are equitable and provide benefits to all Californians.
-To achieve this commitment, it is necessary to acknowledge the painful history of genocide against California Native American tribes and the well-documented displacement, prejudices and barriers experienced by tribes and historically marginalized and underserved communities throughout California.
+State law mandates the California Ocean Protection Council (OPC) to protect California's coastal and ocean resources by effectively and strategically providing best-available science to decision-makers, supporting targeted initiatives to protect and restore coastal and marine systems, collaboratively advancing policy, and coordinating relevant agency activities across jurisdictional, programmatic, and regional boundaries.
+To be successful, OPC's work must be inclusive and reflect the diversity of perspectives and needs of California's communities.
+This requires equitable efforts that provide benefits to all Californians through intentional and sustained actions.

+A first step in this commitment requires OPC to recognize significant current and past injustices in the State of California and our nation.
+OPC acknowledges the painful history of genocide against Native American tribes and recognizes their interwoven connection to stewardship of the environment.
+OPC also acknowledges the well-documented prejudices and barriers experienced by marginalized and underserved communities throughout the state in terms of access to nature and regulatory decision-making processes.

-This Equity Plan (Plan) represents OPC's comprehensive commitment to advancing equity across ocean and coastal policies and actions in California and strengthening internal efforts to create a more inclusive workplace at OPC.
-The Plan outlines priorities, milestones, and outcomes to increase communication and outreach; provide targeted funding and technical assistance; improve staff training and capacity; strengthen environmental justice policies; and further integrate community science and expertise, and tribal expertise and knowledges into decision-making.
+This Equity Plan (Plan) represents OPC's comprehensive commitments to advancing equity across ocean and coastal policies and actions in California and strengthening internal efforts to create a more inclusive workplace at OPC.
+The Plan outlines priorities, milestones, and outcomes to increase communication and outreach; provide targeted funding and technical assistance; improve staff training and capacity; strengthen environmental justice policies; and further integrate community science, community expertise, and tribal expertise and knowledge into decision-making.
+The Plan builds from leadership and policies consistent with Governor Newsom's Administration and individual state agencies to address social and environmental inequities statewide.